xavierleune/aerospike-client-php/README.md

 	$ . scripts/setup

 This will set the `CLIENTREPO_3X` environment variable, add the `scripts` directory to the path, and change to the `src/aerospike` directory.
+To grab the latest release of the C-client SDK modify the `AEROSPIKE_C_CLIENT` variable to *latest*.

-Next, to build the Aerospike PHP Zend extension, do:
+Next, to build the Aerospike PHP extension, do:

 	$ build

-The Zend extension will be built as: `modules/aerospike.so`
+The PHP extension will be built as `modules/aerospike.so`

-## Running Instructions
+## Confirming The Build

-To run the Aerospike PHP Client interactively after building, do:
+To test the Aerospike PHP Client interactively after building, do:

 	$ php -dextension=modules/aerospike.so -a

+## Installing The PHP Module

+To install the PHP extension do:

+	$ sudo make install

+Then edit the aerospike.ini file which is usually in `/etc/php.d/`:

+	extension=aerospike.so

+The *aerospike* module should now be available to the PHP CLI:

+	$ php -m | head -5
+	[PHP Modules]
+	aerospike
+	bz2
+	calendar
+	Core

+## Cleanup

+To clean up artifacts created by the build process you can do:

+	$ build-cleanup

+At this point if you want to use **make** you will need rebuild.